Text Size Print

 Budget Development Guidelines

-For those new to sponsored program activity, the development of proposal budgets is the most vexing task.
-The OSPR will help to guide you through the process and provide all the administrative support you need.
+For those new to sponsored projects, the development of proposal budgets is the most vexing task.
+The sponsored programs office can provide assistance in preparing the project budget, interpreting guidelines and completing budget forms.

 A well-developed budget identifies and justifies all expenses and is consistent with the proposal narrative.
 The budget should be based on credible and realistic costs and should provide as many details as possible.
 The goal is to provide a best estimate of the anticipated expenses for the project while adhering to federal, state, sponsor, and University regulations and guidelines.
 A complete and well-planned budget increases credibility with sponsoring agencies during the proposal review process and is important to the successful implementation of an awarded project